Phucmh98/MHPcinemas/README.md

 ## Main Feature <img src="https://github.com/Phucmh98/MHPcinemas/blob/master/src/assets/img/logo/logo_mhp.png" alt="(http://mhpcinemas.surge.sh/)" class="image" height="30">

-Because this is the academy's API provided to me for homework, there will be many things that are not true to reality.
-Hope you ignore it
+*Because this is the academy's API provided to me for homework, there will be many things that are not true to reality.
+Hope you ignore it.*

+*I'm refer to UI/UX from many sources so you may see it somewhere and I hope you ignore it because this is just my exercise* :wink:. *Thank you so much.* :sparkling_heart:

 :point_down::point_down: Here is Homepage: